Hacktivists-Solutions/Period-Tracker/README.md

   <h3 align="center">Period Tracker</h3>

   <p align="center">
     A backend system for a period tracking application.
-The application should allow users to track their menstrual cycles, including recording period start and end dates, symptoms, and other relevant informationDESCRIPTION
+The application should allow users to track their menstrual cycles, including recording period start and end dates, symptoms, and other relevant information
     <br />
     <a href="https://github.com/substantialcattle5/Period_Tracking"><strong>Explore the docs »</strong></a>
     <br />